 - Buffy very gently tries to break the news to Xander that Faith doesn't take her paramours seriously; in fact, "They're kind of a big joke to her.
 No offense."

-- Oh Crap: Wilkins and Mr. Trick realizing that the Slayers saw them together.
-The Mayor feels that a more expedient solution other than jail is needed here.
+- Oh, Crap!: Wilkins and Mr. Trick realizing that the Slayers saw them together.
+The Mayor feels that a more expedient solution than jail is needed here.

 - Out with a Bang: Narrowly averted with Xander.

 - Passive-Aggressive KombatGiles: If you ask me, there are better uses for the Slayers' time.Wesley: (snootily) Ah.
 But I don't believe I did. (holds the daily paper out to him) Ask you.Giles: (yanks the paper away) Considering the success of your previous adventure...